DavidStinson/test/concepts/README.md

 There's a concept in programming known as [the principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
 This principle is based on the idea that limiting the accessibility of variables (and functions) helps reduce bugs in the code - think of it as a form of *code safety*.

 > 📚 *Code safety* refers to practices that help to prevent or minimize errors, vulnerabilities, and unexpected behavior in a program, ensuring its stability, security, and reliability.

+## Knowledge Checks

+- What are the three types of scope in JS?
+- What is the general concept of scope in programming?
+- What are three reasons scope is important?